keyvanfatehi/SublimeCloud/README.md

 ## Todo
 * Use sublime_plugin.EventListener to watch for the git repo settings key and update the remote accordingly
+* Make it more convenient to use than the command line.
+* Have a rubygem or something to faciliate a one-liner for new machines to quickly get your settings

 ## Installation